- 1-1/2 teaspoons butter, softened

 - 1 to 2 drops green food coloring

 - Line a 9-in. square pan with foil; grease the foil with butter and set aside.
-In a large heavy saucepan, melt chocolate chips and 1 cup milk over low heat; cook and stir for 5-6 minutes or until smooth.
+In a heavy saucepan, melt chocolate chips and 1 cup milk over low heat; cook and stir for 5-6 minutes or until smooth.
 Remove from the heat.
 Add vanilla; stir for 3-4 minutes or until creamy.
 Spread half of the mixture into prepared pan.
 Refrigerate for 10 minutes or until firm.
 Set remaining chocolate mixture aside.

-- In a another heavy saucepan, melt vanilla chips and remaining milk over low heat; cook and stir for 5-6 minutes or until smooth (mixture will be thick).
+- In a heavy saucepan, melt vanilla chips and remaining milk over low heat; cook and stir for 5-6 minutes or until smooth (mixture will be thick).
 Remove from the heat.
 Add peppermint extract and food coloring; stir for 3-4 minutes or until creamy.
 Spread evenly over chocolate layer.
 Refrigerate for 10 minutes or until firm.

 - Heat reserved chocolate mixture over low heat until mixture achieves spreading consistency; spread over mint layer.
 Cover and refrigerate overnight or until firm.